PWACG: Partial Wave Analysis Code Generator supporting Newton-conjugate gradient method: Introduction

 In high-energy physics experiments, Partial Wave Analysis (PWA) serves as a vital data analysis method for extracting valuable information from measurements~\cite{peters2006primer}.
 This technique involves analyzing the kinematic variables of final-state particles, particularly in multi-body processes, and integrating this information into the partial wave amplitudes for fitting~\cite{klempt2017partial}.
 It enables the determination of the presence of intermediate resonant states, along with their mass, width, parity, couplings, and relative phase angles between various amplitudes when considering interference.
 As a result, a large number of parameters conventionally need to be determined in a PWA~\cite{Krinner2018Ambiguities}, leading to a maximization problem in a high-dimensional parameter space.
 With the increasing scale of high-energy physics experimental data and the growing complexity of PWA models~\cite{yuan2019besiii}, PWA software faces long-term challenges in data processing capability and speed, thereby attracting sustained interest in its development.

 This challenge has been partially resolved by utilizing the continuous advancements in computer technology.
 Early versions of PWA programs were predominantly developed in C or Fortran language, focusing on CPU-based calculations, exemplified by the PWA2000~\cite{cummings2003object}.
 Constrained by the computing technology available at the time, these programs could only tackle decay problems involving small data sizes and relatively simple physical models~\cite{aubert2005amplitude}.
 In recent years, PWA programs utilizing C++ or Python as coding languages and based on Graphics Processing Units (GPUs) have emerged, such as GooFit~\cite{Andreassen_2014} and GPUPWA~\cite{Berger2010Partial}.
 GPUs offer a high degree of parallel processing capability, which, in comparison to traditional CPU programs, can significantly enhance computational speed and efficiency~\cite{Park2009An,Owens2008GPU}, aligning well with the computational requirements of PWA.
 For instance, the GPUPWA package harnesses GPU parallel computing to expedite the calculation of likelihood functions and their derivatives, achieving a computational speed more than two orders of magnitude faster than traditional FORTRAN code~\cite{Berger2010Partial}.
 However, with the rapid progress in particle accelerator and detector technologies, the volume of data generated by high-energy physics experiments has grown exponentially~\cite{Apostolakis2022Detector}.
 This surge in data has made it feasible to identify resonance states that were previously undetectable due to limited statistics, necessitating more complex PWA models to describe the data, entailing a significantly larger number of parameters~\cite{FCpwa}.
 The concurrent increase in the volume of experimental data and the number of parameters has placed greater demands on the performance of PWA software.
+Recent advancements also include the development of frameworks such as AmpliTF~\cite{amplitf_github} and ComPWA~\cite{compwa_docs}, which leverage TensorFlow and JAX, respectively, to enhance the efficiency and flexibility of PWA tasks, paving the way for more robust fitting and modeling tools.